ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Experimental Results

-To validate the performance of our model, we will calculate the following comparison metrics: Accuracy, Recall/Precision and F1-Score.
-To accurately assess the quality of dimensionality reduction techniques, we have defined the following K-means clustering evaluation metrics.
-Since K-means clustering is an unsupervised learning algorithm, it does not have labels to explicitly evaluate clustering performance.
+\end{itemize} For the evaluation of a three-class classification task,three key averaging methods—macro average, micro average, and weighted average—are commonly used to summarize the model's performance.
+Considering the label distribution in the test set for dimensionality reduction methods in this experiment, we have decided to use weighted average precision, recall, and F1-score as the evaluation metrics for this study. \begin{itemize} \item \textbf{Clustering Accuracy} \end{itemize} Since K-means clustering is an unsupervised learning algorithm, it does not have labels to explicitly evaluate clustering performance.
 However, we can test the accuracy of K-means clustering by using the labels from the dataset after dataset sub-tagging.
 For this purpose, we choose the number of clusters \( K \) to be equal to the number of categories in the sub-dataset and then compare the clustering results with the corresponding labels.
 This approach enables us to quantify the accuracy and, consequently, the performance of the dimensionality reduction-assisted K-means clustering method.